rgombash/inviso3d/README.md

 ### What does it do currently ?

-Gets the list of pods from Kubernetes, OpenShift cluster, or Google Cloud compute nodes and displays it in 3d space with some meta info embedded in visual representation.
+Gets the list of objects from Kubernetes and displays it in 3d space with meta info embedded in visual representation.
+In the ProxyService there are still classes to fetch data from GC Compute and OpenShift but in the current branch, focus is on Kubernets

 ### Architecture